lawrennd/snippets/_information-game/includes/jaynes-world-overview-and-definitions.md

 \editme

-\subsection{Purpose}
+\subsection{Jaynes' World}

-This game explores how structure, time, causality, and locality can emerge within a system governed solely by internal information-theoretic constraints.
+\notes{his game explores how structure, time, causality, and locality can emerge within a system governed solely by internal information-theoretic constraints.
 It serves as

 - A *research framework* for observer-free dynamics and entropy-based emergence,
-- A *conceptual tool* for introducing ideas widely used in physics in an accessible, internally consistent setting making them more accessible in the computational and statistical sciences.
+- A *conceptual tool* for introducing ideas widely used in physics in an accessible, internally consistent setting making them more accessible in the computational and statistical sciences.}

 \subsection{Definitions and Global Constraints}